knative/docs/docs/serving/installing-cert-manager.md

 ## Downloading and installing cert-manager

-Use the following steps to download, install, and configure cert-manager for your Knative cluster environment:

 Follow the steps in the official `cert-manager` website to download and install cert-manager

    [Installation steps](https://cert-manager.io/docs/installation/kubernetes/)